 11. Volunteer with industry organizations.

 Showing a commitment to your broader field of work provides an opportunity for you to network and build a positive reputation in your business community.
 It also indicates to colleagues that you have a big-picture mindset about your professional life by demonstrating your passion and respect for the field through your willingness to focus on it outside of office hours.
+Lastly, some of the people you’ll meet in these organizations would have status within the industry, some of which can pave the way for growth opportunities.

 Get active in healthcare associations to broaden your scope and knowledge.
 There are a wide variety to serve your needs, whether you are a nurse, healthcare administrator, or another type of health professional.